The Southern Oregon Lavender Trail

 At the Y junction take the right hand fork onto Cedar Flat Road.
 Goodwin Creek is at number 970 on the right after Kincaid Road.

 Goodwin Creek is a certified USDA Organic Nursery which has been providing the highest quality plants for lavender growers and the general public for over 35 years.
-Run by Jim and Dottie Becker and most recently their son Eli, the nursery was established in 1977 and is still family run; they grow not only organic lavender but many other heirloom and contemporary plants.
+Run by Jared and Anna and most recently their son Eli, the nursery was established in 1977 by Jim and Dottie Becker and is still family run by new owners Jared and Anna; they grow not only organic lavender but many other heirloom and contemporary plants.
 They also make soaps, dry lavender and sell ceramic diffusers.
 Goodwin Creek have 100 varieties of lavender and you can purchase plants directly at the nursery.

 Goodwin Creek Gardens